 The size of the schema and its three sales channels allow for amalgamating the above query classes, especially ad-hoc and reporting, into the same benchmark.
-An ad-hoc querying workload simulates an environment in which users connected to the database system send individual queries that are not known in advance.
-The system's database administrator (DBA) cannot optimize the database system specifically for this set of queries.
+An ad-hoc querying workload simulates an environment in which users connected to the system send individual queries that are not known in advance.
+The system's administrator (DBA) cannot optimize the system specifically for this set of queries.
 Consequently, execution time for those queries can be very long.
 In contrast, queries in a reporting workload are very well known in advance.
-As a result, the DBA can optimize the database system specifically for these queries to execute them very rapidly by using clever data placement methods (e.g. partitioning and clustering) and auxiliary data structures (e.g. materialized views and indexes).
+As a result, the DBA can optimize the system specifically for these queries to execute them very rapidly by using clever data placement methods (e.g. partitioning and clustering) and auxiliary data structures (e.g. materialized views and indexes).
 Amalgamating both types of queries has been traditionally difficult in benchmark environments since per the definition of a benchmark all queries, apart from bind variables, are known in advance.
 TPC-DS accomplishes this fusion by dividing the schema into reporting and ad-hoc parts.
 The catalog sales channel is dedicated for the reporting part, while the store and web channels are dedicated for the ad-hoc part.
-The catalog sales channel was chosen as the reporting part because its data accounts for 40% of the entire database.
-For the reporting part of the schema complex auxiliary data structures are allowed, while for the ad-hoc part only basic auxiliary data structures are allowed.
+The catalog sales channel was chosen as the reporting part because its data accounts for 40% of the entire data set.
+The reporting and ad-hoc parts of the schema differ in what kind of auxiliary data structures can be created.
 The idea behind this approach is that the queries accessing the ad-hoc part constitute the ad-hoc query set while the queries accessing the reporting part are considered the reporting queries.